Aceh Sultanate: Political administration

-During the reign of Iskandar Muda (c.1538–1636), state centralization was carried out.
+During the reign of Iskandar Muda (c.1583–1636), state centralization was carried out.
 This was done by removing or exterminating the present nobility and creating new ones that were friendly to the state.
-Besides this, the policy carried out the division of plots of land within the sultanate by mukim (similar to Christian parishes subdivisions), each of these mukims would be headed by an uleebalang (leader) who was responsible for security.
-Some regions of Aceh, especially of the western-producing pepper regions, were controlled by appointed panglima (governors) whose duty was to report on events and were rotated every three years.
+Besides this, the policy carried out the division of plots of land within the sultanate by mukim (similar to Christian parishes subdivisions), each of these mukims would be headed by an ulèebalang (leader) who was responsible for security.
+Some regions of Aceh, especially of the pepper-producing western regions, were controlled by appointed panglima (governors) whose duty was to report on events and were rotated every three years.